 For the Media feature, we offer direct integrations with Getty Images, Adobe Stock and Shutterstock to make the process of managing your content even easier.
 With all three integrations you will be prompted to login with your respective account credentials to connect to Pickit.
 Once connected, you will be able to search for and import images directly into collections or the Media view.
 For more information, please reference our Integrations for Admins Guide.

-Additional integrations with the Media feature include Microsoft 365, Box, Dropbox, Google Drive, and Adobe Creative Cloud.
-Here you will also be prompted to login to your respective accounts to get integration access.
+With Media, you can access import integrations capabilities with Microsoft 365, Box, Dropbox, Google Drive, and Adobe Creative Cloud.
+Here you will be prompted to login to your respective account information to get integration access.